Marcus Semien Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.36 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.41).

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (94 total, 1.2 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs allowed (96 total, 1.2 per game).

-- In his most recent appearance on Tuesday, April 11, the right-hander tossed six innings against the Toronto Blue Jays, giving up four earned runs while surrendering six hits.
+- In his last appearance on Friday, the left-hander threw five innings against the Minnesota Twins, allowing three earned runs while surrendering five hits.

+- The 25-year-old has amassed an ERA of 6.72, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opponents have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.